ML Sultan

 Hajee ML Sultan came from a lineage of deeply religious men who understood both secular and spiritual issues, and had great empathy for the human condition.

 ML Sultan arrived in South Africa from South India in August 1890.
-Arrived from Collam, Travencore via Madras and arrived in Durban on the Ship 'Congella VI'.
+Arrived from Kollam, Travencore via Madras and arrived in Durban on the Ship 'Congella VI'.

-He initially worked as a porter at the Berea Road Train Station in Durban, where he was fortunate to have met many of the pioneer business personalities from Natal, and profited from their business ability and vision for the province.
+He initially worked as a porter at the Berea Road Train Station in Durban, where he was fortunate to have met many of the pioneer business personalities from the province of Natal, and profited from their business ability and vision for the province.

 He later relocated to the Transvaal where he worked as a waiter at a Masonic Hotel.
 Here his honesty, courtesy and willingness to render dignified service above and beyond, made him a very popular employee.